Document contents โ

 There are two files that are used to transform the document contents and metadata respectively:

-for the document metadata
+article.xslfor the document contentsmeta.xslfor the document metadata

 Default behavior โ

-Normally you don't have to write your own article.xsl
+Normally you don't have to write your own article.xsl file.

-BlackLab has the ability to generate a default transformation based on the .blf.yaml
+BlackLab has the ability to generate a default transformation based on the .blf.yaml config.

-no longer exists, for example) we will fall back to just outputting all text()
+If that fails (because the .blf.yaml no longer exists, for example) we will fall back to just outputting all text() nodes.

-that just outputs a table with all metadata in your documents.
+For metadata we provide a built-in meta.xsl that just outputs a table with all metadata in your documents.

-Document Contents (article.xsl
+Document Contents (article.xsl) โ

 - First, create an

-file in the customization directory (see above). - When the user opens a document, the contents of the document will be ran through the xslt processor (
+article.xslfile in the customization directory (see above). - When the user opens a document, the contents of the document will be ran through the xslt processor (

-currently) before being shown to the user.
+saxon 10currently) before being shown to the user.

 Varying document formats in the same corpus

-All documents are transformed using the same article.xsl
+All documents are transformed using the same article.xsl file.

-So if your corpus contains document with wildly different XML content, your article.xsl
+So if your corpus contains document with wildly different XML content, your article.xsl file will have to detect and handle this appropriately.

 Splitting up your XSLT

-It's possible to import other XSLT files in your article.xsl
+It's possible to import other XSLT files in your article.xsl file.

-You can put dependencies anywhere, as long as they are within the corporaInterfaceDataDir
+You can put dependencies anywhere, as long as they are within the corporaInterfaceDataDir directory.

-E.g. import a shared library xslt file from the default
+E.g. import a shared library xslt file from the default directory:

 โโcorpus-1/